Pedrox009/SQL-DataWarehouse-Part-2/README.md

 ## SQL Data Warehouse and Analytics
 In this project, we build data modeling and analytics.
+This is part 2 where it is based on the gold layer only.

 Project Overview
 Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.